-Please remember for Non-Network Benefits, you must notify the Claims Administrator to receive inpatient Benefits.
-For a scheduled admission for Substance-Related and Addictive Disorders Services (including Partial Hospitalization/Day Treatment and services at a Residential Treatment facility) you must provide advance notification five business days prior to the admission or as soon as is reasonably possible for non-scheduled admissions (including Emergency admissions).
+Please remember for Non-Network Benefits, you must notify the Claims Administrator for these Benefits in advance of any treatment.
+A scheduled admission for Substance-Related and Addictive Disorder Services (including an admission for services at a Residential Treatment facility) you must provide notification five business days in advance of the admission or as soon as is reasonably possible for non-scheduled admissions (including Emergency admissions).

-In addition, for Non-Network Benefits you must provide notification before the following services are received: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; outpatient electro-convulsive treatment; psychological testing; extended outpatient treatment visits beyond 45 - 50 minutes in duration, with or without medication management.
+In addition, for Non-Network Benefits you must provide notification before the following services are received.
+Services requiring advance notification: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing; extended outpatient treatment visits, with or without medication management; medication assisted treatment programs for substance-related and addictive disorders.

-Please call the number that appears on your ID card.
-Without advance notification, Benefits will be reduced to 50% of Eligible Expenses.
+Please call the phone number that appears on your ID card.
+Without notification, Benefits will be reduced to 50% of Eligible Expenses.